9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 The custom heatsink is a key selling point.
 It’s designed to fit the PS5’s expansion slot without any clearance modifications and to maintain peak performance during long gaming sessions.
 Sustained sequential writes during game installs generate significant heat — the custom heatsink keeps the drive from throttling during a 100 GB install.

-At $194.99 (9% off from $214.99), this drive costs more than the WD SN850X ($169.82) for the same 2TB capacity.
+This drive consistently costs more than the WD SN850X at the same 2TB capacity.
 The write speed is also slightly lower at 6,000 vs 6,600 MB/s.
 The premium is entirely for Sony certification and PS5-specific firmware.
 For buyers who want zero compatibility guesswork and are willing to pay for that certainty, this is the drive to pick.

 • Officially licensed by Sony with PS5-optimized firmware